Aerodynamics at the Particle Level: Calculation of lift

-and $r$ is in the direction normal to the airfoil.
+{ and ${\mathbf r}$ is in the direction normal to the airfoil.}\\

 The behavior of the air in the boundary layer may be complex but for laminar flow over a non-stalling airfoil, its behavior results just in shear and a pressure gradient.
 The density, $\rho,$ is actually a function both of $s$ and $r.$ What value should be assigned $\rho$?
-We are concerned with the {\em cause} of lift, i.e. the forces on the surface of the airfoil.
-Our understanding is in terms of Newton's laws.\footnote{When Isaac Newton was asked why the apple falls as it does, he is reported to have replied: {\em Hypothesis non fingo!} That is, "I don't have a clue!"
-We don't go any deeper than Newton's laws.}
+We are concerned with the {\em cause} of lift, i.e., the forces on the surface of the airfoil.
+Our understanding is in terms of Newton\textquotesingle s laws.\footnote{When Isaac Newton was asked {\em why} the apple falls as it does, he is reported to have replied: {\em Hypothesis non fingo!} That is, ``I have no idea!`` We don`t go any deeper than Newton\textquotesingle s laws.}

-Figure \ref{fig:airfoil_flow} shows the bending of the flow caused by the airfoil.
+Figure \ref{fig:airfoil_flow} is a drawing of an airfoil that causes bending of the flow.
 Notice that the bending is not just the deflection of the air by the lower surface of the airfoil.
 The flow along the top is bent also.
 The cause of the bending of the flow over the top of the wing is also the cause of the Coand\v{a} effect.
 The behavior of the flow far from the surface of the airfoil is affected by the complex interaction of the surface of the airfoil with the molecules making up the flow.

 The pressure at the surface of the airfoil, not the third law behavior of the flow far from the surface, is what actually causes the lift and drag.
 If a method could be developed to compute this pressure, then lift an drag could be computed from first principles.